Shaban-Eissa/JavaScript-Design-Patterns/README.md

 **JavaScript Design Patterns**
 ========================================

-A comprehensive collection of JavaScript design patterns and SOLID principle connections.
+A comprehensive collection of JavaScript design patterns.
 This repository serves as a learning reference to Frontend Engineers.

 **📖 Overview**
 ---------------